What is a cardiac mri Purpose, Best Procedure, and Risks 2023

 A cardiac MRI with contrast is a type of MRI scan used to assess the heart and its blood vessels.
 Contrast agent helps to improve the quality of the images by making the structures of interest more visible.
 This procedure is generally safe, but there are some potential risks that should be considered before undergoing the test.

-The purpose of a cardiac MRI with contrast is to evaluate the anatomy and function of the heart and its blood vessels.
+The purpose of a cardiec MRI with contrast is to evaluate the anatomy and function of the heart and its blood vessels.
 This information can be used to diagnose a variety of conditions such as coronary artery disease, cardiomyopathy, and valvular heart disease.
 In some cases, cardiac MRI may also be used to monitor the progress of these diseases or to assess the effectiveness of treatment.

-The main risk associated with a cardiac MRI with contrast is an allergic reaction to the contrast agent.
+The main risk associated with a cardic MRI with contrast is an allergic reaction to the contrast agent.
 This occurs in less than 1% of cases and is usually mild, resulting in a skin rash or hives.
 More severe reactions are rare, but can occur in people who already have allergies or who are particularly sensitive to the drugs.
 Another potential risk is nephrogenic systemic fibrosis, a rare condition that can develop in people with kidney problems after exposure to certain types of contrast agents.

 Cost of Cardiac Mri